 10 Lap Heats First l.
 Bennett 2.
 Jim Schmidt, Cleveland]

 Second l.
 McGrath 2.
 Justin Ritchie, New London

 Third l.
 Anvelink 2.
 Scheffler

 BUDWEISER IMCA MODIFIEDS

 8 Lap Heats First l.
-Jerry Wilinski 2.
+Wilinski 2.
 Trevor Spaulding, Greenville

 COORS LIGHT IMCA STOCK CARS